The Australian National Maritime Museum Foundation is the philanthropic arm of the Australian National Maritime Museum.

 The Foundation is overseen by a board of directors, chaired by Mr Daniel Janes.
 Donations to the Foundation are tax deductible.

 Dan Janes was appointed Chairman of the Australian National Maritime Museum Foundation on 17 August 2019.
-Mr Janes is the Managing Director, Head of Investment Banking Coverage (Australia) at Bank of America Merrill Lynch, and previously held senior positions at Credit Suisse, Barclays and ABN AMRO.
+Mr Janes is the Managing Director and Co-Head of Investment Banking (Australia and New Zealand) at Bank of America, and previously held senior positions at Credit Suisse, Barclays and ABN AMRO.

 During his 20 year investment banking career in London, New York and Sydney, Dan has advised and led, on behalf of clients, a wide range of high profile transactions.
 These have involved many of Australia's landmark transactions, including over $120bn successful M&A transactions and over $60bn of capital markets transactions.
 He is also a Fellow of the Institute of Chartered Accountant of England and Wales.